mrkurger/date-night-app2/docs/AILessons.md

    - Using compound indexes when appropriate

 3. **Test Data Consistency**: Ensure test data in helper files matches the model schema.
 Check files like `helpers.js` that define test data constants.

+### Test File Organization

+1. **Directory Structure**: Test files should mirror the application structure to make them easy to find and maintain.

+   - For server-side tests: `/server/tests/unit/[module-type]/[file-name].test.js`
+   - Example: Tests for `server/services/auth.service.js` should be in `server/tests/unit/services/auth.service.test.js`

+2. **Import Paths**: When test files are in the proper directory structure, use relative paths that reflect the directory depth:

+   - Example: `require('../../../services/auth.service')` instead of `./auth.service`

+3. **Common Issues**: Placing test files in the wrong location can cause Jest to fail with "Your test suite must contain at least one test" error.

+   - Tests should not be placed alongside implementation files
+   - Tests should be in the appropriate test directory structure

+4. **Test File Naming**: Use consistent naming conventions for test files:

+   - Use `.test.js` suffix for test files
+   - Name test files after the module they test: `[module-name].test.js`

+5. **Test Organization**: Organize tests within files using describe blocks:
+   - Outer describe block for the module: `describe('Auth Service', ...)`
+   - Nested describe blocks for methods/features: `describe('authenticate', ...)`

 ### Content Security Policy (CSP)